wanyakrecipes/coft-web/content/posts/_index.md

 slug = "posts"
 +++

-Here are my thoughts, which I'll share on a Friday, whether short or long.
+Here are my thoughts, some short, some long.
+Currently sharing first Friday of the month.